seqeralabs/tower-cli/USAGE.md

 Run `tw credentials add -h` to view a list of providers.
 Run `tw credentials add <provider> -h` to view the required fields for your provider.

+> **Note**: You can add multiple credentials from the same provider in the same workspace.

 #### Compute environment credentials